-GDPR information on the relationship between the school and LGfL TRUSTnet can be found at gdpr.lgfl.net; there are useful links and documents to support schools with data protection in the 'Resources for Schools' section of that page.
+GDPR information on the relationship between the school and LGfL can be found at gdpr.lgfl.net; there are useful links and documents to support schools with data protection in the 'Resources for Schools' section of that page.

-There are references to the relationship between data protection and safeguarding in key Department for Education documents 'Keeping Children Safe in Education' and 'Data protection: a toolkit for schools' (April 2018), which the DPO and DSL will seek to apply.
+There are references to the relationship between data protection and safeguarding in key Department for Education documents 'Keeping Children Safe in Education' and 'Data protection: a toolkit for schools' (August 2018), which the DPO and DSL will seek to apply.
 This quote from the latter document is useful for all staff - note the red and purple highlights:

 "GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-Legal and secure information sharing between schools, Children's Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.
-Information can be shared without consent if to gain consent would place a child at risk.
-Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children.
-As with all data sharing, appropriate organisational and technical safeguards should still be in place [...]
-Remember, the law does not prevent information about children being shared with specific authorities if it is for the purposes of safeguarding ."
+Lawful and secure information sharing between schools, Children's Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.
+The Data Protection Act 2018 introduced 'safeguarding' as a reason to be able to process sensitive, personal information, even without consent (DPA, Part 2,18; Schedule 8, 4) When Designated Safeguarding Leads in schools are considering whether, or not, to share safeguarding information (especially with other agencies) it is considered best practice for them to record who they are sharing that information with and for what reason.
+If they have taken a decision not to seek consent from the data subject and/or parent/carer that should also be recorded within the safeguarding file.
+All relevant information can be shared without consent if to gain consent would place a child at risk.
+Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children."

-All pupils, staff, governors, volunteers, contractors and parents are bound by the school's data protection policy and agreements, which can be found here on the school website.
+All pupils, staff, governors, volunteers, contractors and parents are bound by the school's data protection policy and agreements, which can be found here.
+P:\POLICIES\CURRENT POLICIES

-Rigorous controls on the LGfL TRUSTnet network, USO sign-on for technical services, firewalls and filtering all support data protection.
-The following data security products are also used to protect the integrity of data, which in turn supports data protection: USO sign on for LGfL TRUSTnet services, Sophos Anti-Virus, Sophos Anti-Phish, Sophos InterceptX, Sophos Server Advance, Windows Server Backup and Gridstore Remote Backup.
+Rigorous controls on the LGfL network, USO sign-on for technical services, firewalls and filtering all support data protection.
+The following data security products are also used to protect the integrity of data, which in turn supports data protection: USO sign on for LGfL services, Sophos Anti-Virus, Sophos Anti-Phish, Sophos InterceptX, Sophos Server Advance, Malware Bytes, Egress, Meraki Mobile Device Management and CloudReady/NeverWare.

-The headteacher/principal, data protection officer and governors work together to ensure a GDPRcompliant framework for storing data, but which ensures that child protection is always put first and data-protection processes support careful and legal sharing of information.
+The headteacher/principal, data protection officer and governors work together to ensure a GDPR-compliant framework for storing data, but which ensures that child protection is always put first and data-protection processes support careful and legal sharing of information.

 Staff are reminded that all safeguarding data is highly sensitive and should be treated with the strictest confidentiality at all times, and only shared via approved channels to colleagues or agencies with appropriate permissions.
-The use of USO-FX / Egress to encrypt all non-internal emails is compulsory for sharing pupil data.
+The use of Egress to encrypt all non-internal emails is compulsory for sharing pupil data.
 If this is not possible, the DPO and DSL should be informed in advance.